-They threaten to revoke licenses of state drivers who do not pick up passengers in Villa Clara.
+They threaten to revoke licenses from state drivers who do not pick up passengers in Villa Clara

-The government of Villa Clara threatened to revoke the licenses of state drivers who do not stop at passenger pick-up points or who lie by saying that the route ends nearby.
+The government of Villa Clara threatened to revoke the licenses of state drivers who do not stop at passenger pick-up points or who falsely claim that the route ends nearby.

 Punto de recogida en Villa Clara © CMHW